Home Affordability Calculator

 Why should I consider buying below my budget?

-It’s wise to purchase a home below your budget, because you’ll have more money left over each month for savings or
+It’s wise to purchase a home below your budget, because you’ll have more money left over each month for savings or other expenses.

 Why should I wait to buy a home?